mariyatom/Tic-Tac-Toe-Game/README.md

 1. Create a fork of the [tic-tac-toe repo.](https://github.com/dev-academy-challenges/tic-tac-toe)

-2. Clone your copy of the forked repository down using `git clone https://github.com/your-name/tic-tac-toe` (replacing your-name with your GitHub account name).
+2. Clone your copy of the forked repository down using `git clone https://github.com/your-name/tic-tac-toe` (replacing `your-name` with your GitHub account name).

-3. Navigate into the tic-tac-toe directory and open it in your code editor.
-You'll see a CSS file, a JavaScript file, and an HTML file.
-The only thing we've done is create the board using an HTML table, give it a header, and add a little bit of styling to get it looking pretty.
-The JavaScript is all you!
+3. Navigate into the tic-tac-toe directory and open it in your code editor (hint `code .`).
+You'll see a CSS file, an HTML file, and a JavaScript file.
+We've set up the CSS and HTML files, the JavaScript will be all you!
+The only thing we've done is create the board using an HTML table, given it a header, and added a little bit of styling to get it looking pretty.

+4. Open the HTML file in your browser for a visual aid as we break down what is needed for the game to work.

 ## Let's do it!